Stupid Piece of Sh*t

-"Stupid Piece of Sh*t" is the sixth episode of the fourth season of American animated television series BoJack Horseman.
-It was written by Alison Tafel and directed by Anne Walker Farrell.
-The episode was released in the United States, along with the rest of season four, via Netflix on September 8, 2017.
+"Stupid Piece of Sh*t" is the sixth episode of the fourth season of American animated television series BoJack Horseman, and the 42nd episode overall.
+It was written by Alison Tafel and directed by Anne Walker Farrell, and was released in the United States, along with the rest of season four, via Netflix on September 8, 2017.
 Fielding Edlow, Sharon Horgan, and Felicity Huffman provide voices in guest appearances in the episode.

 In 2017, the episode received two nominations for the 45th Annie Awards, including Best General Audience Animated Television Production and Outstanding Achievement for Editorial in an Animated Television/Broadcast Production.